jcsahnwaldt/rust_cpp_bind/README.md

 and Ubuntu.

-If you change `foo.rs` and call `make run` again, CBindGen will overwrite the C and C++ headers, which will cause the C++ compilation to fail.
-In that case, just restore the previous version of `foo.hpp`.
+If you change `foo.rs` and call `make run` again, CBindGen will overwrite the C and C++ headers, which will cause the C and C++ compilation to fail.
+In that case, just restore the previous version of `foo.h` and `foo.hpp`.